oroinc/documentation/crm/admin_guide/integrations/dotmailer_configuration.rst

      "**Name**","Enter the integration name to refer to within the system."
      "**Username**","Enter an API user name from your dotmailer **Manage users** page."
      "**Password**","Enter the password you set for your API user on the dotmailer side.
 Click **Check connection**. **Connection Successful** message indicates that connection to dotmailer has been established."
-     "**Client ID**","Dotmailer uses OAuth 2.0 to provide single `sign-on <https://developer.dotmailer.com/docs/using-oauth-20-with-dotmailer>`_.
+     "**Client ID**","The dotmailer uses OAuth 2.0 to provide single `sign-on <https://developer.dotmailer.com/docs/using-oauth-20-with-dotmailer>`_.
 Client ID is the ID of the OAuth 2.0 making the request.
 Single sign   -on provides the means for a dotmailer user to log into their account just once, removing the need to constantly re-enter credentials.
 To register to use OAuth you will need to be on an dotmailer Enterprise    license and to contact your dotmailer account manager.
 More information on sign-on is available in the :ref:`Configure Single Sign-on <user-guide-dotmailer-single-sign-on>` section of the guide."
      "**Client Secret key**","The pre-shared client secret, used to authenticate your application when making token request."
      "**Custom OAuth Domain**","Enter custom domain if it is used in dotmailer.
 By default https://r1-app.dotmailer.com/ is used."
      "**Default Owner**","Select the owner of the integration.
 The selected user will be defined as the owner for all the records imported within the integration."